Schweizer & McLeod: Hunter Biden Helped China Acquire ‘Strategically Sensitive Assets’

 Schweizer and McLeod conclude by asking, “Did the Chinese give favorable treatment to Hunter Biden to curry favor with his vice-president father?
 The American public deserves to understand what exactly Hunter Biden was doing overseas and the extent of then-Vice President Biden’s involvement.”

-Hunter Biden’s lucrative bank deal with the Chinese government at a time when his then-vice president father was negotiating U.S. policy with the Beijing regime at a time when the regime’s behavior was increasingly menacing to U.S. allies in the region.
-Vice President Biden’s kid-gloves treatment of China during that treat—a fact which was widely criticized by U.S. allies at the time—also raises questions in light of the lucrative business deals his son secured just two weeks later.
+The timing of Hunter Biden’s business deal is particularly problematic.
+His father was negotiating U.S. policy with China at a time when the regime’s behavior had become increasingly menacing to U.S. allies in the region.
+Vice President Biden’s kid-gloves treatment of China during that trip—a fact which was widely criticized by U.S. allies at the time—also raises questions in light of the lucrative business deals his son secured just two weeks later.

 Biden’s BHR focused on strategic energy and defense projects, including U.S. companies specializing in technology used by our military, as Breitbart’s Haris Alic reported: